 Liquid staking in crypto: How It Works

 It is no news that cryptocurrency offers an extensive earning mechanism that allows market participants to earn rewards on their crypto assets.
-While users can earn rewards by actively participating in cryptocurrency trading, airdrops and other investment options, the crypto space also boasts an attractive passive earning approachs like yield farming or crypto staking.
+While users can earn rewards by actively participating in cryptocurrency trading, airdrops and other investment options, the crypto space also features an attractive passive earning mechanism like yield farming or crypto staking.

 This article will extensively discuss liquid staking, how it works, and how it improves the traditional staking approach.

-Traditional staking requires staking crypto assets in a pool for a certain period.
-After staking, the asset is locked for the specified period, which means the token owner cannot access or use the token during the lock-up period.
+Once staking is initiated, the asset is locked for the specified period, which implies that the token owner cannot access or use the token during the lock-up period.
 Users participating in the staking pool are then rewarded depending on the amount of token staked and the specified reward percentage.

 What is Liquid Staking?

 Liquid staking is an innovative mechanism that allows users to participate in blockchain security without locking up tokens.
-Essentially, tokens are not entirely locked up by liquid staking service providers; instead, users are given a readily tradable liquid staking token to represent the underlying staked token.
+Essentially, tokens are not entirely locked up; instead, users are given readily tradeable liquid tokens to represent the underlying staked token.

 Mechanisms of Liquid Staking: How Liquid Staking Works

-Tokenization: Liquid staking tokens (LSTs) are issued to users who staked their crypto assets in a liquid staking protocol on a 1:1 basis.
-This means that by staking your cryptocurrency, you get an equivalent of it as liquid staking tokens, which is more or less a receipt issued by the staking protocol.
+• Tokenization: Liquid Staking Tokens (LSTs) are issued to users who staked their crypto assets in a liquid staking protocol on a 1:1 basis.
+This means that when users stake their cryptocurrencies, they get equivalent of the tokens staked as Liquid Staking Tokens, which is more or less a receipt issued by the staking protocol.

-Staking rewards: Ordinarily, staking means adding your asset to a pool used to run validation nodes on blockchains in exchange for rewards.
-The original token staked continues to earn rewards, which are distributed to users' wallets either in the liquid staking token or the originally staked token.
+• Staking rewards: Ordinarily, staking means adding your asset to a pool used to run validation nodes on blockchains in exchange for rewards.
+The original token staked continues to earn rewards, which are distributed to users' wallets either in the LST or the originally staked token.

 If A wants to earn passive income on his crypto asset, he can stake the asset on Chainnodes.
 After staking, A will automatically receive Liquid Staking Tokens in his wallet.
 This token is tradable on several DeFi Exchanges, which means staking on Chainnodes does not deprive A of access to his token or the chance to participate in any market activities.